top of page

 name and address

-In (Old) Dutch medem means gift or gem, and derives from the Germanic word maiþmaz (Van Renswoude 2021).
+In the Old Dutch language medem means 'gift' or 'gem', and derives from the Germanic word maiþmaz (Van Renswoude 2021).
 How nice would this have been to explain the name Medemblik.
 Its name has a more down-to-earth origin, however.
 The oldest name Medemolaca, around 900, is derived from miduma and laku.
 Miduma meaning ‘middle’ and laku meaning 'stream draining peaty grounds'.
 Compare it to the English verb 'to leak' or the Dutch verb lekken.
 Or the River Lek, a branch of the River Rhine.
 Thus, this stream would be the middlemost of three streams.
-In fact, the oldest names Medemolaca and Medemelacha are toponyms which are even older than place names in region Westfriesland, suggesting continuous habitation from the Roman Period.
+In fact, the oldest names Medemolaca and Medemelacha are toponyms which are even older than place names in the region of Westfriesland, suggesting continuous habitation from the Roman Period onward.

 The creek ridges (yellow) with the northern branch being the Abbekerk Creek

-Medemblik is located on the ridge of the Abbekerk Creek.
-This used to be a big creek entering from the North Sea in the west flowing through the dunes into the hinterlands of what is currently Westfriesland.
-The creek ridge runs via the villages Aartswoud, Abbekerk, Twisk, Opperdoes to Medemblik.
+Medemblik is located on the ridge of Abbekerk Creek.
+This used to be a big creek entering from the North Sea in the west flowing through the dunes into the hinterlands of what is currently the region of Westfriesland.
+The creek ridge runs via the villages of Aartswoud, Abbekerk, Twisk, Opperdoes to the town of Medemblik.
 In comparison with its surroundings, the sedimentation of this former creek was more sandy.
-When the River Vlie east of Medemblik widened over time, the water of lacus 'lake' Flevo, or Flevomeer (today lake IJsselmeer), could find its way to sea easier.
-The effect was that peatlands bordering lake Almere were drained during the Roman times.
+When the River Vlie east of Medemblik widened over time, the water of Lake Almere (today Lake IJsselmeer), could find its way to sea easier.
+The effect was that peatlands bordering Lake Almere were drained during and after the Roman period.
 These spongy soils settled and shrank, whilst the old sandy creek-sediments did not.
 Thus the former creek became an elevated ridge in the lower-laying landscape.
 To say it chic and with airs: a process of relief inversion.

-The wider area, including the area northeast of Medemblik toward Stavoren, was called Westflinge.
+The wider area, including the area northeast of the town of Medemblik toward the town of Stavoren, was called Westflinge.
 This name translates as 'west of Vlie'.
 By then the River Vlie was still a normal sized river.
-Later, much of Westflinge would disappear and being swallowed by the sea.
-The area Westflinge was therefore bigger than current Westfriesland.
+After the Roman Period, much of the area of Westflinge would step by step disappear and being swallowed by the sea.
+The area of Westflinge was therefore bigger than the current region of Westfriesland.
 Probably a peat landscape full with little streams and islands.
-The people of this area were named the Westlingi, the origin of the Westfrisians.
+The people of this area were named the Westlingi in the Middle Ages, the origin of the Westfrisians.

 early-medieval Medemblik

-A Church built with the help of Wodan - After the heathen King Radbod was defeated, the Germanic gods were not yet.
+A church built with the help of Woden - After the heathen King Radbod was defeated, the Germanic gods were not yet.
 When the people of Medemblik started to build the Saint Martin church, the foundation of the tower kept being washed away.
 Even after they chose another spot to build the tower, it kept being washed away or sank into soil.
 And when it happened, they smelled the scent of sulphur.
-Then, Wodan appeared at the master builder.
-If the master builder would sacrifice twenty oxen, Wodan promised to help him out.
-After all the beasts were sacrificed, Wodan said to take the hides and to put them underneath the foundation.
+Then, Woden appeared at the master builder.
+If the master builder would sacrifice twenty oxen, Woden promised to help him out.
+After all the beasts were sacrificed, Woden said to take the hides and to put them underneath the foundation.
 So the master builder did, and the tower could be built, finally.

 international trade network

 Around these emporia, regional trading towns developed, like Birka (near Stockholm), Dispargum (modern Duisburg), Gipeswic (modern Ipswich), Hoei in Belgium, Eburacum/Eoforwic/Jórvík (modern York), Lundenburth/Lundenwic (modern London), Ribe, Stavoren, villa Walichrum/Walicras/Walacria (modern Domburg), Witla, and, of course, grand dame Medemblik.
-Witla still is not located but was situated in the estuary of the River Meuse, probably near present-day Voorne.
-These were all principal sites where often silver coins were being produced and used, although the actual minting of coin has never been established for Medemblik to date.
-By the way, did you notice all the wics and vics in the names?
+Witla still is not located but was situated in the estuary of the River Meuse, probably near the present-day town of Voorne.
+These were all principal sites where often silver coins were being produced and used, although the actual minting of coin has never been established for the town of Medemblik to date.
+By the way, notice all the wics and vics in the names.

-The early-medieval international trade consisted of, among other, hides and parchment, bone, wool and cloth (the famous pallium Fresonicum, read our blog post about this expensive commodity), milk products (cheese and butter), eggs, flax and linen, wood, jewelry, pottery (including Tating type being the fine luxurious stuff), glassware (including funnel beakers), arms, spices, gold brocade, Chinese silk, exotic shells, raisins, walnuts, beads, wine from the upper-Rhine area, quern stones from Mayen, whetstones, mortars, furs, walrus ivory, construction wood, salted/dried fish, amber, combs, ore and, of course, slaves.
+The early-medieval international trade consisted of, among other, hides and parchment, bone, wool and cloth (the famous pallium Fresonicum, read our blog post about this expensive commodity), milk products (cheese and butter), eggs, flax and linen, wood, jewellery, pottery (including Tating type being the fine luxurious stuff), glassware (including funnel beakers), arms, spices, gold brocade, Chinese silk, exotic shells, raisins, walnuts, beads, wine from the Upper River Rhine area, quern stones from the town of Mayen, whetstones, mortars, furs, walrus ivory, construction wood, salted/dried fish, amber, combs, ore and, of course, slaves.
 The first Frisian merchant documented in written history, traded in slaves.
 He was doing business in London in the year 673.
-For now, we leave the history of flourishing Frisian slave-trade aside, although this trade might have been one of the central pillars of the great trade.
-Read our blog post Merciless medieval merchants. for a bit more on the slave trade.
+For now, we leave the history of flourishing Frisian slave-trade aside.
+Read our blog post Merciless medieval merchants and slavers for a more on the slave trade.

-Thing here to remember from the above is, that Medemblik was connected to this supra-regional trade in which the Frisians were important middle-men, if not the most important middle-men.
-If you want to read more about the significance and magnitude of the Frisian free-trade, read our post Porcupines bore U.S. bucks.
+Thing here to remember from the above is, that the settlement of Medemblik was connected to this supra-regional trade in which the Frisians were important middle-men, if not the most important middle-men.
+If you want to read more in-depth about the significance and magnitude of the Frisian free-trade, read our blog post Porcupines bore U.S. bucks.

 salt production and destruction of land

 Also, both ports traded in salt.
 Salt that was extracted from the seemingly endless hinterlands of saline peat (besides from peat, salt was also extracted from samphire).
 The digging-up and burning of peat, had disastrous effects on the landscape.
-The many great lakes in the southwestern part of province Friesland of today, now enjoyed so much during summer holidays, are, in fact, the scars of this unsustainable commercial activity.
-Not much later the Frisians in Kreis Nordfriesland in the northern-most part of Germany, learned the hard way what irresponsible commercial use of land and resources can lead to, i.e. the disappearance of a complete towns overnight.
+The many great lakes in the south-western part of the province of Friesland of today, now enjoyed so much during summer holidays, are, in fact, the scars of this unsustainable commercial activity.
+Not much later the Frisians in Landkreis Nordfriesland in the northern-most part of Germany, learned the hard way what irresponsible commercial use of land and resources can lead to, i.e. the disappearance of a complete towns and islands overnight.
 Making a fictional Atlantis historical.
-Read our post about the many Atlantisses of Frisia: How a town drowned overnight.
-Read also our post The United Frisian Emirates and Black Peat to understand the massive commercial exploitation of peat, and the social and environmental impact of it during the High Middle Ages.
+Read our blog post about the many Atlantisses of Frisia: How a town drowned overnight.
+The case of Rungholt.

 wider area Noord Holland with Medemblik on the top

-Between 900 and 1200, the waterwolf again got a firm grip on the land with great floods.
-‘Blanke Hans‘, as how the Nordfriesen in Germany call a rough North Sea, further widened the River Vlie.
-Thus separating Westfriesland from Mid Frisia even further.
-The truly devastating All Saints’ Flood of 2-3 November 1170 had far-reaching consequences.
-Not only it meant the end of regional trading ports like Walichrum at present-day Domburg in province Zeeland, it also completely washed away the Creil Woods north of Medemblik, and transformed the pagi 'districts' of Wiron, present-day Wieringen, and Texel into islands.
+Between 900 and 1200, the waterwolf got a firm grip on the land with great floods.
+'Blanke Hans', as how the Nordfriesen in Germany call a rough North Sea, further widened the River Vlie.
+Thus separating the region of Westfriesland from Mid Frisia even further.
+The truly devastating All Saints' Flood of 2-3 November 1170 had far-reaching consequences.
+Not only it meant the end of regional trading ports like Walichrum near the present-day town of Domburg in the province of Zeeland, it also completely washed away the Creil Woods north of Medemblik, and transformed the pagi 'territories' of Wiron (present-day Wieringen) and Texla (present-day Texel) into islands.

 Contemporary Abbot Outhof wrote in that terrible year 1170: